lazoluna/lunaconvert/README.md

 # lunaconvert
-bash script for encoding flac and wave to mp3 + few extras
+bash script for encoding wav / flac / mp3 + few extras

 I worte this script to keep me alive during corona times.
 Everybody shall use it for free.
 Share the music and enjoy everthing.